-Given two Integer numbers x and y.
+Given two integer numbers x and y.
 Compare and print which one of them has more leading zeros using Bitwise operation.
-If both the no. has same no. of leading zeros, print “Equal”.
+If both the no. have the same no. of leading zeros, print “Equal”.

 Note:- A leading zero is any 0 digit that comes before the first nonzero digit in the binary notation of the number.